iwillspeak/Teasel/README.md

 We will transform the input text into a series of tokens.
 All parts of the input should be covered by a token, including trivia.

+## Parse

+A hand written top down parser with one token lookahead.
+This uses a green tree builder to produce a syntax tree.

+## Tree

+Red-green syntax tree and typed tree.
+The typed wrapper will have classes specific to each node type.
+THe tree should be capable of representing any kind of incomplete or malformed syntax.
+The tree should be faithful to the source text.
+Semanitc transformation into a DOM is _not_ the intent of this library.

+## Worked Example

 e.g.:

 ```html